 Why Choose Sylvester Comprehensive Cancer Center?

 Robotic video-assisted surgery program ranked among top 10 in the Southeast.
-Our excellent surgeons use robotic video-assisted technology to improve patient outcomes, including decreased blood loss in surgery, shorter hospital stays, and higher survival rates on average for appropriate patients.
+Our surgeons use robotic video-assisted technology to improve patient outcomes.
+This advanced surgical approach results in less blood loss in surgery, shorter hospital stays, and higher survival rates on average for appropriate patients.